An index of corporate financial performance

 Want to see your company’s score?

-To understand your company’s current index score, or to uncover deeper insights about specific markets or segments, contact your local KPMG member firm.
-KPMG’s global network of professionals have the data, sector and geographic experience to help you understand your score and tie it back to your business needs.
+To understand your company’s current index score, or to uncover deeper insights into specific markets or segments, contact your local KPMG member firm.
+KPMG’s global organization of professionals have the data, sector and geographic experience to help you understand your score and tie it back to your business needs.
 Whether it is benchmarking, identifying targets, comparing sectors, or looking for trends over time, KPMG professionals can connect you to the information you need to capitalize on your opportunities.
 That is our business.
-Please contact us at in-fmkpmgfpi@kpmg.com to find out more.
+Please contact us at fpi@kpmg.com to find out more.

 Regional performance

-Country and territory performance: Quarter-over-quarter biggest gainers and losers
+Jurisdiction performance: Quarter-over-quarter biggest gainers and losers

 Given the natural bias for the KPMG FPI to score well-performing companies at high levels (typically between 85 and 99), this index provides a significant opportunity to spot distressed companies that fall outside of the normal range.

-KPMG FPI is an index that combines traditional market performance indicators together with company, country and industry specific financial performance indicators into a single index number.
+KPMG FPI is an index that combines traditional market performance indicators together with company, jurisdictions and industry specific financial performance indicators into a single index number.
 This allows KPMG FPI to identify why markets are behaving in a particular way and support those findings with data-backed insights into what is causing the movement.
 It has also been proven to identify insights earlier than traditional market indicators.

-In 1Q25, the KPMG FPI found 1,969 companies with a KPMG FPI score of zero.
-The largest concentrations of zero-indexed companies were headquartered in the US (552), Australia (280), Canada (280) and Hong Kong (SAR) (140).
+In 2Q25, the KPMG FPI found 1,435 companies with a KPMG FPI score of zero.
+The largest concentrations of zero-indexed companies were headquartered in the US (403), Canada (253), Australia (181) and Hong Kong (SAR) (105).

 Please visit the Zombie section to find out more about significant underperforming companies.